More information

 • After submitting my application: When will I be informed whether I will be invited for interviews?

-• Admission Panel interviews: How do they work?
+• Admission Committee interviews: How do they work?

-• Admission Panel interviews: Can the date be shifted?
+• Admission Committee interviews: Can the date be shifted?

 For organizational reasons, we expect candidates to make arrangements to accommodate a 20 minutes interview at the allocated time.
 We do consider time zones when scheduling.
-However, if there are justified reasons, we will find alternative dates or times for the interview.
-This may prolong the admission process by several weeks though.
+However, if there are justified reasons, we will try and find alternative dates or times for the interview.

-• Admission Panel Interviews: When will I be informed about the result?
+• Admission Committee Interviews: When will I be informed about the result?

-• Admission Panel Interviews: What happens after passing?
+• Admission Committee Interviews: What happens after passing?

-Candidates passing the Admission Panel interview, are in principle qualify for admission to our PhD program and be invited for one-to-one interviews with group leaders.
-Candidates not passing the Admission Panel interview cannot be further considered for admission to our PhD program.
+Candidates passing the Admission Committee interview, are in principle qualified for admission to our PhD program and to be invited for the interview week, given that there are suitable groups that are interested in your application for their current projects.
+Candidates not passing the Admission Committee interview cannot be further considered for admission to our PhD program.

-• When will I be informed whether I will be invited for one-to-one interviews with group leaders?
+• When will I be informed whether I will be invited for the interview week?

 Open all answers